 Despite the character’s death, many believe that Forge could still be a future legend.
 There’s evidence to suggest the person killed in the teaser may not have been Forge.
 The character in the video had a scar, whereas Forge in his official bio does not.
 Additionally, Forge’s bio reads that he has a host of impostors, leading many fans to believe that the man killed by Revenant could've just been a look-alike.

 Even if Forge is dead, Respawn could still bring the legend back as a robotically engineered zombie.
-In the Titanfall universe, what Apex is based in, revival is possible for anyone.
+In the franchise's universe, revival is possible for anyone.
 It’s likely that if Forge was truly dead, he would want revenge on his killer, who’s now in the Apex Games.

 Ash appeared in the finale of the season five quest, The Broken Ghost, in which legends have to assemble the robot.
 The quest reveals that Hammond Robotics wanted to rebuild Ash, although the company's reasons remain unknown.
 Ash also makes a cameo in a comic as Pathfinder's "girlfriend," which suggests she may join Apex's cast of characters in the Apex Games later on.

-But this wasn’t the first time Apex fans have heard that name.
+But this wasn't the first time Apex fans have heard that name.
 Kuben Blisk is a pilot in the Titanfall franchise and serves as a ranking commander for the IMC.
-He’s also a mercenary who ended up creating the Apex Games.
+He's also a mercenary who created the Apex Games.

 Blisk visits Rampart at her shop in a Stories from the Outlands episode and invites her to participate in the games.
 Rampart also spray painted Blisk's face in World's Edge in the days leading up to season six's release.

-Apex’s sixth season ends Nov.
-4. The following season will begin shortly after and will launch alongside a new battle pass, map, and ranked split.
-Fans of the game will be able to purchase season seven’s battle pass, named Ascension, from the game’s online store once the season launches for a chance to earn a host of new season-themed skins.
+Apex's eighth season begins Feb.
+2 and will launch alongside a new battle pass, map, and ranked split.
+Fans of the game will be able to purchase season eight's battle pass, named Mayhem, from the game's online store once the season launches for a chance to earn a host of new season-themed skins.